Origin: Isle of Islay (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrels: Ex-Bourbon First Fill and Refill, ex-French Wine Refill
+Ageing casks: Ex-Bourbon First Fill and Refill, ex-French Wine Refill

 Added coloring: No